 Classes will feature a combination of lectures, interactive discussions, and (single and group) programming activities.
 We will often discuss, edit, and run code in class, and we will do many in-class programming activities.
 Hence, you should bring your laptop to every class.

 Important announcements will be sent to the class through Canvas.
 You are responsible for adjusting your Canvas notification settings so you receive these announcements.
-(Announcements are the only way that we will use Canvas in this course.)
+(Announcements are the primary way that we will use Canvas in this course.)

 Assignments #

-Homework assignments will be discussed in class and distributed regularly throughout the semester (approximately every week and a half to every two weeks).
 Homework assignments will be graded as either “Mastered” (M) or “Not Mastered” (NM).
-For each homework submission, you will have the change to revise it, e.g., to convert a NM to a M.
+For each homework submission, you will have the chance to revise your work based on feedback from earlier submissions.
+Such revision can convert an NM to a M.

 The criteria for these performance levels are given in the programming rubric.

 Also, please note that this course is (nearly) language agnostic.
-For homework assignments, you can use any reasonable one that the instructors or TAs have worked with, which covers a very wide range.
+For homework assignments, you can use any reasonable language that the instructors or TAs have worked with, which covers a very wide range.
 (If you have any questions as to suitability, ask us.)

 Deadlines #